ansys/ansys-tools-visualization-interface/doc/source/user_guide/index.rst

 To this end, the first thing you need to do is to create a new class that inherits from the ``PlotterInterface`` class.
 After that, you have two main options to customize the plotter:

-* | The most common need that you will have is to customize the way the objects you represent are shown in the plotter.
+* | The most common need that you may have is to customize the way the objects you represent are shown in the plotter.
 To this end, you can override the
   | ``add`` and ``add_iter`` methods.
 These methods are called every time a new object is added to the plotter.
 The default implementation of this method is to add a PyVista mesh or a
   | ``MeshObjectPlot`` instance to the plotter.
 You can override this method to add your own meshes or objects to the plotter in a manner that fits the way you want to represent the meshes.